How to make DIY moss covered Easter eggs for Spring and Easter. This is an easy and kid-friendly project that only requires a few supplies.

 This is seriously so easy to do and it would be a great project to do with kids.

 When I was sure that the moss was sticking and all of the paper was covered, I used scissors to trim the wild pieces that were sticking out.
 You can leave it as wild as you want but I wanted my eggs to be neat and trim.

 In less than 20 minutes you can make 3 rustic Easter eggs covered in moss.

-This was so different from coloring Easter eggs naturally with red cabbage that we did a few Easters ago.
-It was actually quicker to make these and because they aren’t real, I can keep them out all Spring.
+This was so different from coloring Easter eggs naturally with red cabbage that we made a few Easters ago.
+It actually took less time to make these and because they aren’t real, I can keep them out all Spring.

 One tip that I will pass along to you…

 Don’t put these where your dog can reach them.
 I had mine in the sunroom on the ottoman.
 Apparently Finn found them and decided to play with them.
 I think the smell of the moss is what got his attention.

 Anyway, learn from my mistake and keep them out of your pet’s reach.

 Luckily I had enough moss left over so I just made a few more (and placed them where the pups can’t reach).